BetaThis is a new service – your feedback will help us to improve it.

 Traineeship

-Formerly known as ‘Skills for Life’, they are designed to give learners the necessary basic reading, writing, maths and communication skills for everyday life, to operating effectively in work and/or succeeding on other training courses.
-Achieving a level 2 qualification in both English and maths is often required for further study, training and skilled employment.
+Essential skills, formerly known as ‘Basic Skills’ and ‘Skills for Life’ are designed to give learners the necessary basic reading, writing, maths, digital and communication skills for everyday life, to operating effectively in work and/or succeeding on other training courses.
+Having basic digital proficiency and achieving a level 2 qualification in both English and maths is often required for further study, training and skilled employment.

 Qualification / aim